SodiqOgundairo/Servex/README.md

-# XClone
+# ServeX
-A clone of "X" using flutter and appwrite
+A financial application for all your needs